-Last Updated on September 10, 2019 by Jenelle Marie Pierce, Executive Director
+Last Updated on September 10, 2019 by Jenelle Marie Pierce, CSE, Executive Director

 As part of our mission to provide you with sexual health resources and recommendations you can trust, we’ve enlisted the help of some ‘official’ contributors (we still welcome guest posts, short stories, and interviews from others).
 Our official contributors range in expertise from Sexologists to STI Testing Experts and help us ensure that the information we’re providing is both medically accurate and comprehensive.